Can people with diabetes eat peanut butter?

 A range of peanut butter is available for purchase online.

-A 2012 study found that women with obesity — a risk factor for developing type 2 diabetes — were able to control their blood sugar throughout the day after eating peanut butter or peanuts at breakfast.
+A 2012 study found that women with obesity — a risk factor for developing type 2 diabetes — were able to manage their blood sugar throughout the day after eating peanut butter or peanuts at breakfast.

 The researchers focused on the beneficial effects of the peanuts after the participants had consumed a high-carbohydrate lunch.